Ned Glass

 Nusyn "Ned" Glass (April 1, 1906 – June 15, 1984) was a Polish-born American character actor who appeared in more than eighty films and on television more than one hundred times, frequently playing nervous, cowardly, or deceitful characters.
 Notable roles he portrayed included Doc in West Side Story (1961) and Gideon in Charade (1963).
 Short and bald, with a slight hunch to his shoulders, he had a nasal voice and a pronounced New York City accent.
+He also played a stage coach driver in Season 1, episode 1 of the TV series “Bonanza.”

 Early life

 Glass was born in Radom, Congress Poland, Russian Empire, to a Jewish family.
 He emigrated to the United States at an early age and grew up in New York City.
 He attended City College.